LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Measuring LLM Branching Factor

-The proof can be found in \cref{app: aep_proof}.\footnote{We provide a simplified proof with minor changes to the original proof of~\citet{mudireddy2024slaves}. } As an empirical demonstration, we plot the standard deviation of the average negative log-likelihood of Llama-3-8B-Instruct over multiple datasets\footnote{For dataset-specific details, we refer readers to \cref{app: dataset_details}.} in \cref{fig:merged_loglik_entropy}, where we can see that with the increased output length, the difference between length-averaged entropy and negative log-likelihood (NLL) is reduced, and the standard deviation of average NLL also quickly reduces within the first 50 output tokens.
-Therefore, for long sequences, we can estimate BF using the NLL of sampled sequences as:
+\begin{theorem}[Log-Likelihood Convergence for LLMs] Given $0 < \epsilon < 1$, as $N \to \infty$: \end{theorem} Since $\mathbb{E}[h_{\text{realized}}] = \tilde H(Y_{1:N}|x; \theta)$, this theorem justifies using the NLL of sampled sequences as a \textit{proxy} for realized entropy in long horizons, provided the variance is low.
+As an empirical verification for \cref{thm: aep_llm}, we plot NLL and realized entropy for sampled outputs of Llama-3-8B-Instruct over multiple datasets\footnote{For dataset-specific details, we refer readers to \cref{app: dataset_details}.} in \cref{fig:merged_loglik_entropy}.
+We observe that: as output length increases, the deviation between NLL and realized entropy vanishes, and the standard deviation of the estimator diminishes rapidly (within the first $10$ tokens).